We are a volunteer organisation providing dog training and education to the local community.

 If you also have an interest in competition trials, you can learn more about them at this level.

-For more experienced handlers and dogs, we offer group classes in more advanced levels of Obedience and the specific dog sport disciplines of Agility and Rally O. We have a number of enthusiastic members who engage in trialling with their dogs.
+For more experienced handlers and dogs, we offer group classes in more advanced levels of Obedience and the specific dog sport disciplines of Agility and Rally.
+We have a number of enthusiastic members who engage in trialling with their dogs.
 These activities can be found on our Facebook page as they happen.
-It takes a bit more time to appear under our website’s Member page Achievements section.
+It takes a bit more time to appear under our website’s Members page.

 Agility is lots of fun for dogs and handlers.